Cabello History, Family Crest & Coats of Arms

 The surname Cabello was first found in Castile, an important Christian kingdom of medieval Spain.

-Important Dates for the Cabello family
+Early History of the Cabello family

 This web page shows only a small excerpt of our Cabello research.
 Another 95 words (7 lines of text) covering the years 1176, 1656, 1704, 1697, 1703, 1645, 1697, 1670 and 1679 are included under the topic Early Cabello History in all our PDF Extended History products and printed products wherever possible.